Tuesday, July 14, 2009

 We all made it to the Headquarters Conference Room on time.
 We were all a little on edge as to what was about to happen.
 It didn't take long to find out.

 He entered the room, followed by the guy who always sat in the corner.
 He began a tirade about how slowly our company revenues were increasing.
 He was almost literally having a fit.
 He appeared to be, quite honestly, 'stoned'.
-When he started throwing things across the room, the man in the corner rose, moved to him, grabbed him by the arm and quickly escorted him from the room.
+When he started throwing things across the room, the man in the corner rose, moved to him, took him by the arm and quickly escorted him from the room.
 The man in the room who bore the title of President of Operations rose.
 He said he was 'sorry' for what had happened.
 He also suggested that what had happened here not be talked about ... among ourselves or with others.

 He said we were all to leave ... go home, or back to the hotel ... get some sleep.
 Then he said we needed to be back on our job, whatever capacity that was, by 11am.
 If we were people who normally had appointments with customers or vendors, we should be sure to keep any appointments we had already made for that day.
 Also, we were to take Mr. B.'s comments seriously.
 We needed to increase company revenues more quickly.